-Russia, to me or to everyone, is cold, closed and, mysterious.
+Russia, to me or to everyone, is cold, closed, and, mysterious.
 It seemed like the country unwelcomed any outsiders and was much more approachable until recent years.
 After my Russia trip, I don’t think the Russian is unwelcoming at all – I would say… they are just straightforward and efficient.
 The people don’t smile, they are cool, but they are not cold-blooded.
 I met some of them who are helpful (but not exactly… friendly).
 Besides, many of them look Asian with dark hair and dark eyes.
-Then I realize, of course, Russian is a Euro-Asian country and though most of its population spreads within the European side, most of its land lies within the Asia side.
+Then I realize, of course, that Russia is a Euro-Asian country and though most of its population spreads within the European side, most of its land lies on the Asia side.
 We joined the Moscow Free Tour and it gave us a great overview of Red Square and the nearby landmarks.
 Then we had to actually enter and explore the sites on our own.
-Find out what you could see and do in Moscow, how to design a Moscow subway tour, and also from Moscow travel tips to make your trip planning in Moscow much easier.
+Find out what you could see and do in Moscow, how to design a Moscow subway tour, and also Moscow travel tips to make your trip planning in Moscow much easier.

 What we know about the Onion Domes

 Art historians had different views about when onion domes were used in Russian churches, and some estimated that onion domes began in architecture from as early as the 13th century.
 One important feature of an onion dome is that the dome is usually thicker in the middle than the tholobate (the base of the dome that sits on the building) – giving it an onion shape, not just a hemisphere.
 Besides, the domes existed in many different shapes, colors, and numbers that allegedly represent the Holy Trinity, Jesus Christ, and the Four Evangelists in different combinations.
 The design was also popularly believed to symbolize burning candles.